InfoScale™ 9.0 Solutions Guide - Linux

 Note:

-You cannot unmount the target (VxFS) file system nor the source file system after you start the migration.
+You can neither unmount the target (VxFS) file system nor the source file system after you start the migration.
 Only the commit or abort operation can unmount the target file system.
-Do not force unmount the source file system; use the abort operation to stop the migration and unmount the source file system.
+Do not force unmount the source file system; use the abort operation to stop the migration and then unmount the source file system.

 Do not modify the exported file system from the NFS server during the migration.

-To migrate a source file system to the VxFS file system over NFS v4
+To migrate an Ext4 file system to the VxFS file system over NFS v4

 - Install Storage Foundation on the physical application host.